Milwaukee County Board of Supervisors: Pension controversy

 Amidst a period of economic growth, in 1999, Milwaukee County was experiencing a problem with employee retention.
 Balancing local taxpayer pressures to not raise property taxes with the need to retain trained employees led the County's Human Resources Administrators to look at the County Pension fund which, invested in a successful stock market, had flourished.

 County administrators, after consulting with the actuarial firm, Mercer and Associates, recommended that the County Board's Pension Study Committee pass approval of a controversial "backdrop benefit" employee pension plan designed for employee retention.
 Once passed, the plan could be advanced to the full County Board.
 In 2000, the head of the County's Human Resources department testified that, according to the Milwaukee's only daily newspaper, the "backdrop benefit cost estimate was done.
 County pension consultants from Mercer Inc. do not speak up, though say later they knew the remark was inaccurate."
 Administrators explained that the proposal was "revenue neutral" and that proceeds from investments would cover any expenses that could occur.
 After advancing to the full County Board, it was passed.

 In 2002, a conservative based group with ties to the Republican party and aided by conservative talk radio show hosts on radio station WTMJ, launched a recall campaign against the Democratic County Executive which they claimed he masterminded for personal benefit despite the fact that he publicly signed a waiver of all backdrop benefits.
 Their claims were supported by a then little known State Representative, Scott Walker, who blamed the County Executive for the mess.
 After sufficient petitions were certified to force a recall, the County Executive chose to step down rather than face an election.
 In that same year, seven county board members who voted for the pension deal were recalled from office.

 Pro-recall activists, having earned the right to special election to fill the vacated seat, supported Scott Walker as County Executive.

 In 2009, a civil lawsuit was filed by Milwaukee County against Mercer Human Resource Consulting, Inc., a global financial-advice firm.
-In an out of court settlement, the County received $45 million from Merce].
+In an out of court settlement, the County received $45 million from Mercer.
 Supervisors who had retained their seats despite recall attempts declared vindication.